 - Communicating with other healthcare professionals about procedures such as patient referrals or tests

 Keep in mind that "medical office specialist" is a broad job title.
 After completing your education, you might focus on a particular area of the healthcare sector, which could lead to a different job title and duties that are distinct to that area.
 For example, if you work for a dentist, your job title and duties might be different than they'd be if you worked for a family physician.

 3. How Much Do Medical Office Specialists Earn?

 For a career with a relatively short training period, there is a lot of potential to earn a good salary.
 Medical office specialists earned a median annual wage of $35,760 in 2018.
 The top 10 percent of earners made $51,890 or more.
 And if you advance to a management role, your salary could be even higher.
 In 2018, the median annual salary for health and medical services managers was over $99,730.2

 4. What Are the Job Prospects Like for Medical Office Specialists?

 The number of job opportunities for medical office specialists is anticipated to grow by 22 percent from 2016 to 2026.3 That number is over three times the predicted U.S. average of seven percent for all careers.

 So, what's behind the increase in jobs?
-Some of this job growth will happen because of the fact that the number of Americans who are older than 65 is expected to increase from just over 49 million in 2016 to over 78 million by 2035.4 After all, older people tend to need more medical care.
+Some of this job growth will happen because of the fact that the number of Americans who are older than 65 is expected to increase from just over 49 million in 2016 to 77 million by 2034.4 After all, older people tend to need more medical care.
 So plenty of medical office pros will be needed to manage all the administrative tasks that will accompany keeping this aging population healthy.